-Cost, ease of maintenance, metal type and shape are all important considerations when shopping for commercial cookware.
+Cost, ease of maintenance, metal type and shape are all important considerations when shopping for commercial cookware and bakeware.
 The metal type will determine the weight of the pan, its heat retention and whether it is corrosion- and rust-proof.
-The most important thing is to choose a pot or pan that your chef and kitchen workers know how to work with.
+The most important thing is to choose a pot, pan, or baking sheet that your chef and kitchen workers know how to work with.

 Get On The List & Get Exclusive Deals